S-PScripts/kah-fork/README.md

+# kah-fork
-fork of damix's repo
-i reorganised some stuff
+this is a fork of damix's kah script archive/bin. i reorganised some stuff

-cool, this is now a backup :D
+this is now a backup since his account got deleted

+NOTE: none of these scripts work anymore due to roblox's chat update (they're ass anyways).